Pradumnasaraf/pullprompt/README.md

 ```

 ### **Example Workflow**
 Below is an example of how to use PullPrompt in a GitHub Actions workflow:

+> [!IMPORTANT]
+> Before using the below code, check the `pullprompt` action version in the `uses` field from the [GitHub Marketplace](https://github.com/marketplace/actions/pullprompt) for the latest version.

 ```yaml
 name: PullPrompt